40 Leadenhall Street

-40 Leadenhall Street, also known as Stanza London is an office-led development in London, England.
+40 Leadenhall, also known as Stanza London, is a commercial skyscraper on Leadenhall Street in London, England.
 It is located within the City of London financial district and is one of a number of new building developments for the area.

 Site ownership and location

 The development site, known as the Leadenhall Triangle, was purchased by Henderson Global Investors in June 2011 for around £190 million.

 It is situated in the Aldgate ward in the eastern portion of the City of London, and is a short distance from the Leadenhall Building and the Lloyd's building.

 History

 Planning

 In October 2013, Vanquish Properties (UK) Limited Partnership applied for planning permission to construct a building comprising 10, 14 and 34 storeys to a maximum height of 170 m (AOD) on a site bounded by 19–21 and 22 Billiter Street, 49 Leadenhall Street, 108 and 109–114 Fenchurch Street, and 6–8 and 9–13 Fenchurch Buildings.
 The listed building at 19–21 Billiter Street was retained whilst all other existing properties on the site were demolished.

 Planning permission was granted by the City of London Corporation on 29 May 2014, following a resolution to grant permission by the Planning and Transportation Committee on 25 February 2014, subject to certain planning obligations being met.